freyfyliu/freyfyliu.github.io/_pages/outreach.md

 (1) **[Is Einstein still right?](https://global.oup.com/academic/product/is-einstein-still-right-9780198842125?cc=gb&lang=en&) (Oxford Press, 2020)** Chinese version 爱因斯坦还是对的吗 published by Hunan Science and Technology Press (湖南科技出版社) in 2023.

-I am also a science influencer on Chinese social platform Douban (豆瓣).
-More than 13K followers and 5M reads by July 2024.

 Teaching and talks
 -----
 Introducing the amazement I experience in astronomy to others has always been enjoyable and rewarding for me.
 I have been to the following institutes: